-ASCU officials emphasize that demand is likely to continue to grow rapidly in the area of full-time, residential undergraduate education.
+ASCU officials emphasize that demand is likely to continue to remain strong in the area of full-time, residential undergraduate education.

 Since 1999, the Association has been sponsoring public opinion polls to research the direction and strength of public opinion about expanding the capacity of colleges in New Jersey in order to serve more students.
 The results are consistent.
 Time and again residents and likely voters have shown that they favor, and strongly favor, expansion of opportunity and facilities at New Jersey colleges and universities.
-Responses to an array of questions indicate New jersey residents "connect" increased capacity with access to affordable colleges and universities and are willing to support a major public investment, such as a multi-billion dollar higher education facilities bond, even at a time of state budgetary stress.
+Responses to an array of questions indicate New Jersey residents "connect" increased capacity with access to affordable colleges and universities and have been willing to support a major public investment, such as a higher education facilities bond, even at a time of state budgetary stress.